 Most towns and villages will have their own specific activities and charms during the December season.
 There is also a healthy calendar of great music and concert events (many indoors) featuring the best Irish, UK, and European acts in nearly all genres.
-And you can always attend the numerous pubs available for a fun evening.
+And you can always attend one of the numerous pubs available for a fun evening.

 Beyond these, there are also some awesome special adventures to undertake around Ireland during Christmas, should you feel so inclined.
-For example:

 See the Aurora Borealis

 This is winter, and some parts of Ireland are northern enough to see the northern lights.
 This beautiful cosmic display is definitely one of the most awe-inspiring natural phenomena you’ll ever see.
 You’ll love adding this to a road trip around Northern Ireland.

 The very northern coastline of Ireland also happens to be exceptionally clean in terms of air pollution levels.
 This is what makes it possible to see the Borealis on clear nights.
-Malin Head in Inishowen, or Tra Na Rossan Beach County Donegal, is the best place to see the Aurora Borealis.
+Malin Head in Inishowen, or Tra Na Rossan Beach in County Donegal, is the best place to see the Aurora Borealis.